rafiberlin/ws2018_nlp_project/_papers/Main Points from Papers.md

 #Twitter Part-of-Speech Tagging for All: Overcoming Sparse and Noisy Data
 1. This paper points to the best POS Tagger for twitter ( slang handling for example). <!--RL: What I am not sure of => if we need to perform spelling correction before or if the Tagger will be to do that on the fly to assign the right POS-->
+2. 90.5% tagging accuracy

 *Twitter Sentiment Classification using Distant Supervision* All the following points might be relevant for Data Prepocessing and POS Tagging